Lathanao/Backup-Prestashop/README.md

 # Backup-Prestashop

-**Backup-Prestashop**  allow to reduce the size of the main directory of your Prestashop. hen make a backup.
+**Backup-Prestashop 1.7**  allow to reduce the size of the main directory of your Prestashop 1.7. hen make a backup.

+- **How to use**:
+  - Go on your root directory project
+  - Run the script

 - **The script allow you to**:
   - Make a SQL dump in root project